google/skia/site/user/api/SkPixmap_Reference.md

 const void* addr() const
 </pre>

-Returns pixel address, the base address corresponding to the pixel origin.
+returns readable pixel address as void pointerReturns pixel address, the base address corresponding to the pixel origin.

 It is up to the <a href="#Pixmap">Pixmap</a> creator to ensure that pixel address is a useful value.